apache/cassandra/doc/source/operating/hints.rst

 Hints are useful because of how Apache Cassandra replicates data to provide fault tolerance, high availability and durability.
-Cassandra :ref:`partitions data across the cluster <token-range>` using consistent hashing, and then replicates keys to multiple nodes along the hash ring.
+Cassandra :ref:`partitions data across the cluster <consistent-hashing-token-ring>` using consistent hashing, and then replicates keys to multiple nodes along the hash ring.
 To guarantee availability, all replicas of a key can accept mutations without consensus, but this means it is possible for some replicas to accept a mutation while others do not.
 When this happens an inconsistency is introduced.

 Hints are one of the three ways, in addition to read-repair and full/incremental anti-entropy repair, that Cassandra implements the eventual